Keep kea safe: predator control guidelines

 6. /

-Kea curiosity can be fatal.
-The Kea Conservation Trust released an updated safe practice guide for ground-based predator control in kea habitat.
+Kea are naturally curious – but that curiosity can be dangerous for them.
+The Kea Conservation Trust has a safe practice guide for ground-based predator control in kea habitat.
+You can protect native wildlife while keeping these clever parrots out of harm’s way.

-Intelligent and innovative, kea find new ways to get themselves into trouble with traps so the ‘Ground-based pest control in kea habitat safe practice guide‘ is a regularly updated must-have for people doing ground predator control in kea habitat.
+Intelligent and innovative, kea find new ways to get themselves into trouble with traps so the ‘Ground-based pest control in kea habitat safe practice guide (PDF, 1.4 KB)‘ is a regularly updated must-have for people doing ground predator control in kea habitat.

 “People may be concerned about reporting a dead kea in their trap,” says Tamsin, “We want to make people really aware of how important it is to report it, to increase our knowledge of the dangers kea face and ultimately increase kea safety.”